-Whatever the reason may be, hacked social media accounts are a fact of life.
-It's important to know what to do when your Facebook account once you’ve discovered it’s been hacked.
+Whatever the reason may be, hacked social media accounts have become a part of life.
+This is why it’s important to know the steps you can take to recover your Facebook account once you’ve discovered it’s been hacked.

-Here's a step-by-step guide to resolving a hacked Facebook account along with next steps you should take to ensure it doesn’t happen again with input from several cybersecurity experts.
+This is a step-by-step guide on recovering a hacked Facebook account along with next steps you should take to ensure it doesn’t happen again with input from several cybersecurity experts.
 (And don't miss our guides to how to make yourself anonymous on Facebook, how to block and unfriend someone on Facebook, and how to protect your identity, personal data and property.)

-If you notice suspicious activity on your Facebook account — such as changes to your name, birthday, email address or password; new sent messages or friend requests to people you don't know; posts appearing on your timeline that you did not post — then go to the upper right-hand corner of your Facebook page and click on the arrow there, revealing a drop-down menu.
+If you notice suspicious activity on your Facebook account including changes to your name, birthday, email address or password, new sent messages or friend requests to people you don’t know or posts appearing on your timeline you didn’t post – then go to the upper right-hand corner of your Facebook page and click on the arrow there which will reveal a drop-down menu.

-Click Settings and Privacy > Settings, and a new menu will pop up.
-Choose the Security and Login option, then Where You're Logged In.
-If there is a login from a device that you don't recognize, then your account may have been hacked.
+Click Settings and Privacy > Settings and a new menu will pop up.
+Choose the Security and Login option and then Where You’re Logged In.
+If there is a login from a device you don’t recognize, then your account may have been hacked.

 If your account has been compromised, it likely has been used to contact people in your friends list.
 You'll need to tell them not to trust any links or install any apps that you had sent them — via wall postings, Facebook messages or Facebook email — while the intruder had control of your account.

 "If you use the same password for multiple sites, it is best to change your passwords there as well," said Cosette Jarrett, a web-marketing specialist based in Salt Lake City.
 "If your password has been compromised on one site, chances are your accounts at other sites are in danger, too."